sgjxu30/FYP.github.io/week5.md

 The configuration after modification is as follows:
 <img src=https://pic1.imgdb.cn/item/635a663d16f2c2beb13a67eb.png width=65% />

+### *Problem occurred*
-Problem occurred:  the above operations would work given that you have openssh-serve installed, however, duo to the Java Runtime issue, the problem cannot be solved.
+*The above operations would work given that you have openssh-serve installed, however, duo to the Java Runtime issue, the problem cannot be solved.*
 <img src=https://pic1.imgdb.cn/item/635a6a0616f2c2beb141decc.png width=65% />

 So, guanxiong offered me another way, that is to ping the IP address instead of using ssh.